Low interest rates, weak stock market hurting U.S. corporate pensions

 In September 2015, the U.S. Securities and Exchange Commission decided to allow companies to adopt a different way of measuring their discount rates, which can bring the immediate funding needs down.
 The only problem with this way of seeking relief is that their longer-term obligations remain the same, according to David Zion, a veteran accounting and pensions analyst at Credit Suisse.

 So far, 19 companies in the S&P 500 have either adopted or are planning to adopt the new so-called spot rate approach, Zion said.
-They range from auto parts retailer Autozone Inc to media company Walt Disney Co and tractor maker Deere & Co.
-The savings vary, with telecom giant AT&T saying that it expects to get a $1 billion pre-tax boost to its bottom line while Disney expects a $137 million reduction in costs, both in the current fiscal year.
+They range from auto parts retailer Autozone Inc (AZO.N) to media company Walt Disney Co (DIS.N) and tractor maker Deere & Co (DE.N).
+The savings vary, with telecom giant AT&T (T.N) saying that it expects to get a $1 billion pre-tax boost to its bottom line while Disney expects a $137 million reduction in costs, both in the current fiscal year.

 The plans concerned are usually what are known as defined benefit plans.
 Many companies now only offer 401K defined-contribution plans that are largely funded by employees rather than their employers and therefore don’t create such corporate obligations.